Sanafathima95773/Implementation-of-SVM-For-Spam-Mail-Detection/README.md

 ```
 /*
 Program to implement the SVM For Spam Mail Detection..
-Developed by: Sana Fathima h
+Developed by: Sana Fathima H
 RegisterNumber:  212223240145
 */
 import numpy as np